Jan. 13 - Liturgical Note: The Sacramentality of Baptism

 (2) Second, a minor and less related point: Chrysostom’s sermon points out that John the Forerunner himself raised a theological question within Scripture by asking something fairly straightforward and necessary according to his conscience: “Lord, is it not I who should be baptized by You?”

 Christianity is an immensely mystery-inclined religion (e.g. Trinity, Hypostatic Union, Incarnation, Resurrection and Ascension, Pentecost, Grace vs. Nature, etc).
-To approach such a perplexing situation on your own without the insight of theologians and millennia of commentary and to throw out that domain of knowledge that emerged from that encounter 2000 years ago is not only short-sided but unscriptural.
+To approach such a perplexing situation on your own without the insight of theologians and millennia of commentary and to throw out that domain of knowledge that emerged from that encounter 2000 years ago is not only short-sided but unscriptural

 By bringing up John's deference and questioning attitude (only done out of piety), I am raising a question about the epistemic piety that is Tradition itself.

 Please, be cautious and judicious in treading the holy grounds of Scripture just as John was cautious and judicious in approaching Christ in person!
+If this is the inspired word of God, then wouldn't you expect a depth that surpasses that of anything humanly authored?
+And wouldn't you rather learn from those ancient scholars who understood Scripture as such?

 This sense of caution as exhibited by John the Baptist is itself holy and scripturally accepted by Christ, and the Forerunner's desire to get things right to please the Lord in his understanding and actions is precisely why theological interpretive teaching has emerged over the millennia!
 You simply cannot approach Holy Writ without such a compass.
 Moreover, such a guide of the Holy Church and Sacred Tradition is not improvised by you as an individual but handed down by a flesh and blood lineage of disciples who when taken together are guided by the Holy Spirit just as the Evangelists and Prophets were (see John 14:17).
+What we are not prioritizing here is the voice of this or that man, but the harmony of voices through the history of the Church itself.
+This harmony is not inexplicable but attests to the abiding presence of the Holy Spirit in the Church as promised by our Lord (John 14).

 Again, material and institutional linkages matter.
 This overview of the Baptism of Our Lord hopefully sheds light on that connection!